nodejs/node/doc/api/crypto.md

 added: v0.7.5
 -->

-The `DiffieHellmanGroup` class takes a well-known modp group as its argument but otherwise works the same as `DiffieHellman`.
+The `DiffieHellmanGroup` class takes a well-known modp group as its argument.
+Works the same as `DiffieHellman`, except that it does not allow changing its keys after creation - i.e. does not implement `setPublicKey` or `setPrivateKey` methods.

 ```mjs
 const { createDiffieHellmanGroup } = await import('crypto');